HabanaAI/vllm-hpu-extension/calibration/README.md

   1. Facing error "nic/port is down". <br>
   This happens when the Gaudi card nic ports are down.
 On every node check the port status as below.<br>
+  Note : Follwing commands should be run on the host and NOT inside the container. <br>

 ```bash
 cd /opt/habanalabs/qual/gaudi2/bin